wp-plugins/participants-database/readme.txt

 == Changelog ==

+= 1.4.7 =
+* internationalized dates are now displaying consistenyly on all screens
+* email headers are now set on a per-message basis to avoid conflicts with text-only emails
+* several bug fixes relating to date localization
+* added Slovak translation by Branco Radenovich

 = 1.4.6 =
 * added image delete checkbox (doesn't delete file, only database reference)
 * image handle file validation avoids costly CURL calls in validating files